tsai-SA/MetWAS_NESDA/README.md

 # MetWAS-NESDA
 External validation of metabolome-wide association study of antidepressant exposure

-Shared files required
+Shared files required:
-UKB_AD_met_weights.rds: Metabolites and their LASSO weights trained using UKB cohort
+1) UKB_AD_met_weights.rds: Metabolites and their LASSO weights trained using UKB cohort

-Met_list.rds: List of metabolite with non-zero coefficient (LASSO) used in calculating the metabolic scores
+2) Met_list.rds: List of metabolite with non-zero coefficient (LASSO) used in calculating the metabolic scores

 ## Overall summary:
 1) Run preprocessing_metabolites.R to standardise the metabolites